rjkviegas/skills-workshops/week-4/process_modelling_web_request/COACH_INSTRUCTIONS.md

 * Show the diagram of MVC.
 Have a discussion about each thing the diagram shows
-* Assign roles for browser, controller, model, view and database to members of the cohort and act out how information is passed between using post-its using an example scenario
+* Assign roles for browser, controller, model, view and database to members of the cohort and act out how information is passed between using post-its using an example scenario.
+This should be specific about how each component queries another component and what
+information is passed at each stage.

+For example for a create operation:

+ - Browser sends an HTTP POST request with form fields to the Controller
+ - Controller calls Model method with arguments
+ - Model performs SQL query on database

 ### Main (40 minutes)